philipobenito/veggie-tales-laravel-tinkering/README.md

 - Would have liked to dig a little further in to the internals of Eloquent, as I think some of my abstraction probably would make more sense as custom query builders or within models.
 - Would have liked to have built a more robust response handler, but a lot of response logic is built in to Laravel so might have been a waste of time anyway.

-I've pushed the repository in a way that makes it easy to pull out my specific changes by first commiting the Laravel core app, then my changes, so you can look through the commits.

 Time limitations are obviously a factor but hopefully this displays my understanding around REST in particular.

 1. Initial setup...